 A Unit Trust is usually a trading trust where capital is divided into Units, each Unit Holder owning Units according to their contribution, like shares.
 A Trustee invests the money into a business venture and the profits are then paid back to the Unit Holders who are the beneficiaries of the Unit Trust, like shareholders receiving dividends.
 The Unit Trust is run according to a Trust Deed.
 The investors are initial ‘settlors’ who contribute capital to a fund; the Trustee is usually a Company which appoints a manager to invest the funds.

 Disadvantages – Unit Trusts have some disadvantage in that they are only as good as the way they are managed.
 A Unit Trust may have a Deed which allows for shortfalls to be paid by the Unit Holders.
-A Unit Holder might lose all their capital as well as their earnings.
 Unit Trusts are limited in flexibility because profits are distributed in accordance with the fixed percentage outlined in the Trust Deed (although this is now avoidable with ‘Hybrid’ Unit Trusts, which allow income to be distributed at the discretion of the Trustee, like discretionary trusts above).

-Buying or operating a business is exciting and involves risk.
+Buying or operating a business is exciting though it involves risk.
 The structure of ownership behind a business and cost of establishing it are important.
 Whether as a buyer or seller, it is strongly recommended business advisers including accountants and lawyers are involved in the process, to ensure rights and obligations are respectively protected and honoured.
-Significant Director and Trustee Duties may also be relevant depending on your preferred structure.